aminata-cisse-fluxtailor/rate-plan-documentation/doc/index.rst

-Welcome to the Rate Plan Schema documentation!
+Welcome to the Rate Plan Schema documentation!!!
 ===================================

 .. toctree::